drnsmith/drnsmith.github.io/content/projects/Project6/Project6.md

  - *Real-Time Communication*: Chat or messaging systems.
  - *Data Serialisation*: Sharing structured data between systems.

-### Future Directions
+### Future Directions and Real-World Applications

  - *Multi-Client Support*: Extending to a fully functional multi-client architecture.
  - *Scalability*: Integrating load balancers for handling high traffic.
  - *Improved Encryption*: Using hybrid encryption techniques for enhanced security.

-### **Real-World Applications**

 The client-server system implemented in this project has versatile applications in various domains:

-#### **1. Secure File Transfer Systems**
-- The system can be adapted for secure exchange of sensitive files, such as legal documents or medical records, over a network.
-- **Use Case**: Hospitals transmitting patient records between departments.
+1. *Secure File Transfer Systems*: The system can be adapted for secure exchange of sensitive files, such as legal documents or medical records, over a network. *Use Case*: Hospitals transmitting patient records between departments.

-#### **2. Real-Time Communication Platforms**
-- With modifications, the architecture can be used as a foundation for chat applications, collaborative tools, or notification systems.
-- **Use Case**: Messaging apps for internal business communication.
+2. *Real-Time Communication Platforms*: With modifications, the architecture can be used as a foundation for chat applications, collaborative tools, or notification systems. *Use Case*: Messaging apps for internal business communication.

-#### **3. Remote Data Sharing**
-- Organisations can leverage the system to serialise and exchange structured data (e.g., JSON, dictionaries) between remote locations.
-- **Use Case**: IoT devices sending telemetry data to centralised servers.
+3. *Remote Data Sharing*: Organisations can leverage the system to serialise and exchange structured data (e.g., JSON, dictionaries) between remote locations. *Use Case*: IoT devices sending telemetry data to centralised servers.

-#### **4. Encryption for Security**
-- The encryption module ensures secure transmission, protecting against data breaches and unauthorised access.
-- **Use Case**: Financial institutions exchanging transaction details between servers.
+4. *Encryption for Security:* The encryption module ensures secure transmission, protecting against data breaches and unauthorised access. *Use Case*: Financial institutions exchanging transaction details between servers.

-#### **5. Distributed Systems Development**
-- This project provides the groundwork for building distributed systems with multi-client and multi-server architectures.
-- **Use Case**: Scalable cloud services for data processing.
+5. *Distributed Systems Development:* This project provides the groundwork for building distributed systems with multi-client and multi-server architectures. *Use Case*: Scalable cloud services for data processing.

 ### Conclusion